Is a No-Leak Guarantee on a Roof Possible?

-The first line of defense against the elements is, of course, the roofing material used.
-It will play a crucial role and will need to withstand a lot of beating in terms of precipitation, strong winds, fluctuation temperatures, debris, etc. The most common of these roofing materials used in the US is the roofing shingle, which can come in several types.
+The first line of defense is the roofing material.
+It plays a crucial role and needs to withstand a lot of beating like precipitation, strong winds, fluctuation temperatures, debris, etc. The most common roofing material in the US is the roofing shingle, which can come in several types.

 What are Rubber Roofing Shingles?

-As their name would suggest, rubber shingles are roof shingles made of rubber – recycled rubber from used car tires to be more exact.
-It makes them not only eco-friendly but also highly durable.
-Unlike other roofing shingles, such as those made of asphalt or wood, these are rot-resistant, do not absorb water, have a high tolerance for temperature fluctuations, and can withstand all sorts of precipitation easily, including hail, and do not absorb water.
+As the name suggests, rubber shingles are roof shingles made of rubber – to be exact, recycled rubber from used car tires.
+This means they are eco-friendly and highly durable.
+Unlike other roofing shingles, such as those made of asphalt or wood, rubber shingles are rot-resistant and highly resistant to temperature fluctuations.
+They can withstand all sorts of precipitation easily, including hail, and do not absorb water.
 They also resist cracking, mold, discoloration, dents, and can save on your energy bills because of the rubber’s insulating energy-efficient properties.

-Several factors go into the price tag of a rubber roof.
-Among these, we can include things like the slope, pitch, as well as the size of the roof, itself.
-On average, the cost will be somewhere in between $8.000 and $14,000, bringing the price to around $4 to $8 per sq. foot, or $400 to $800 per square installed (100 square feet.)
+Several factors affect the price tag of a rubber roof, such as the slope, pitch, and the size of the roof.
+On average, the cost is between $8.000 and $14,000, up to around $4 to $8 per sq. foot, or $400 to $800 per square installed (100 square feet.)
 Costs also depend on the contractor, and if additional repairs or added insulation are needed.
 For instance, rubber roofing costs more than asphalt, but less than slate or metal.

-They can last anywhere in between 15 and 30 years, they are energy-efficient, eco-friendly, highly-insulated, and require little to no maintenance.
-All of these benefits make rubber shingles have the best quality-price ratio on the market.
+Rubber Shingles can last between 15 and 30 years; they are energy-efficient, eco-friendly, highly-insulated, and need little to no maintenance.
+This is why rubber shingles have the best quality-price ratio on the market.